HEIGVD-Experience/CLD-labs/Labo04/003_DataStorePeformances.md

   6. Cloud Firestore Index Write Ops: This records the number of writes made to the indexes within the Datastore storage, typically one write per indexed column per entity.
   ```

-- Let's suppose you become suspicious that the algorithm for the automatic scaling of
-  instances is not working correctly.
+- Let's suppose you become suspicious that the algorithm for the automatic scaling of instances is not working correctly.
 Imagine a way in which the algorithm could be broken.
 Which measures shown in the console would you use to detect this failure?

   ```
-  //TODO
+  To identify if the automatic scaling algorithm is malfunctioning, we can monitor the number of running instances.
+If the instance count fails to adjust correctly in response to incoming requests, it signals algorithm failure.
+This can be checked in both the App Engine console under the Dashboard and in the Quota Details view by examining the Instances resource.

+  The consequences of such failure include the application struggling to manage request loads or consuming resources unnecessarily.
+These issues would manifest in either response times or resource usage.
   ```

 ## Troubleshooting